TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-availability-highavailability.md

 Yes.
 The main purpose of HA is to offer higher uptime to mitigate from any outages.
 In the event of an unplanned outage - including a fault in database, VM, physical node, data center, or at the AZ-level, the monitoring system automatically fails over the server to the standby.
 Similarly, during planned outages including minor version updates or infrastructure patching that happen during scheduled maintenance window, the updates are applied at the standby first and the service is failed over while the old primary goes through the update process.
 This reduces the overall downtime.

 * **What is the typical failover process during an outage?** <br>
-When the fault is detected by the monitoring system, it initiates a failover worklfow that involves making sure the standby has applied all residual WAL files and fully caught up before opening that for read/write.
-Then DNS is updated with the IP address of the standby before the clients can reconnect to the server with the same end point (host name).
+When the fault is detected by the monitoring system, it initiates a failover workflow that involves making sure the standby has applied all residual WAL files and fully caught up before opening that for read/write.
+Then DNS is updated with the IP address of the standby before the clients can reconnect to the server with the same endpoint (host name).
 A new standby is instantiated to keep the configuration in an highly available mode.

 * **What is the typical failover time and expected data loss during an outage?** <br>
-On a typical case, failover time or the dowmtime experienced by the application perspective is between 60s-120s.
+On a typical case, failover time or the downtime experienced by the application perspective is between 60s-120s.
 This can be longer in cases where the outage incurred during long running transactions, index creation, or during heavy write activities - as the standby may take longer to complete the recovery process.

 Since the replication happens in synchronous mode, no data loss is expected.